 They offer free credit monitoring that allows you to detect identity theft right away.

 The last time I opened a new credit card, I was also notified of it through email.
+As a previous victim of identity theft, I think this is great!

 Another option is to check your credit score using myFICO; plans vary from about $20/mo to $40/mo, but the scores are more accurate if you are looking to purchase a home or car.